Wicked weather disappoints children as Sandy delays Halloween

 Mayor Michael Bloomberg cited the loss of power in lower Manhattan and the need for police elsewhere in the storm-battered city.

-(The story corrects paragraph 9 to show Lewin’s friends lost electricity, not her.)

-Additional reporting by Jonathan Allen; Editing by Cynthia Johnston and Eric Walsh
+Additional reporting by Jonathan Allen; Editing by Cynthia Johnston and Cynthia Osterman